microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 ### Step 1: Creating a DSVM in Azure

-1. In a web browser, open the [Azure portal](https://portal.azure.com/), and then sign in with your Microsoft account.
+1. In a web browser, open the [Azure Portal](https://portal.azure.com/), and then sign in with your Microsoft Account.

 2. From the left-side menu, click the **+** sign to add a new resource.